-#4 Updated by Dimitris Katris almost 2 years ago
+#4 Updated by Dimitris Katris about 2 years ago

 The reason why we want to have the data packed in a library is firstly because this offered us the ability to provide a very fast implementation and secondly because we need these data to be used in the parallel execution of fitness functions.
 In order to do so efficiently our initial thought was to send them packed in a library instead of invoking another service from multiple spark nodes.
 At a later stage we have also thought of adding these data in the geoanalytics platform and fetch them from there.
 I am not really aware of what a data mining process would offer to us because these data are already analysed and available, so we just need to retrieve/read them from the library's resources and make them available to the simul fish grown library.

-#5 Updated by Pasquale Pagano almost 2 years ago
+#5 Updated by Pasquale Pagano about 2 years ago

 It is unclear to me the way you are imaging to use this dataset.
 The dataset covers from 2008 to present but it will become soon obsolete if you package it in a library and then distribute it.
 If you register it properly either in the geoanalytics platform or in the SDI, you can get the value you need for a specific location/time by using WCS (Web Coverage Service).

 If you decide to do so by exploiting the SDI, then we can configure a job that periodically update the data from Copernicus and you will always get up-to-date information.